bright/new-www/content/blog/first-ios-ci-in-azure-devops.md

 You can check [pool definition](https://learn.microsoft.com/en-us/azure/devops/pipelines/yaml-schema/pool?view=azure-pipelines) to learn about more details.

 ### Can we do something finally?
 Now is the main sauce of the pipeline: `steps`.
 Steps allow us to specify sequential operations that will be made on a single runner.
 Azure DevOps allows us to organize our pipelines into stages where each stage can contain multiple jobs and each job is build out of `steps`.
-Stages and jobs do not share same runner as steps does and in this tutorial we won't be considering those higher levels of pipeline hierarchy.
+Stages and jobs execute concurrently on separate runners whereas steps runs sequentially on a single runner.
+In this tutorial we won't be considering those higher levels of pipeline hierarchy and will focus solely on steps.
 You may read about those in future article :)

 There are multiple types of steps that we can perform.
 From perspective of iOS CI creation most important are: `checkout`, `task` and `script`.
 Other interesting type that may be useful but not described in this tutorial is `template`.
 You can read more about other available step types in [steps definition](https://learn.microsoft.com/en-us/azure/devops/pipelines/yaml-schema/steps?view=azure-pipelines).